intel/iotivity-node/README.md

 0. Run ```./update-enums-and-constants.sh```
 0. Run ```./dist.sh```

-The script ```./update-enums-and-constants.sh``` reads the header files ocstackconfig.h, octypes.h, and ocrandom.h and generates the contents of src/constants.cc and src/enums.cc.
+The script ```./update-enums-and-constants.sh``` reads the C SDK header files and generates the contents of src/constants.cc and src/enums.cc.
 Read the comments in the script before you modify either src/constants.cc or src/enums.cc.

 ## Coding Style And Principles
 Please follow the [jQuery][] coding style for the JavaScript files.
 You can format all JS and C++ files with the following command: